murithidenisgitobu/Customer-Churn-Prediction-Challenge-For-Azubian/README.md

 ## API Reference

 #### Streamlit App Deployed on Render
-(Takes approximately 3 minutes to load - Be patient, we are using the free package)
+(Takes approximately 3 minutes to load - Be patient, we used the free package)
 ```http
   https://customer-churn-prediction-challenge-for-j4n9.onrender.com/
 ```